UniTime/unitime-doc/manager-settings.md

 * **Inherit instructor preferences on a class**
 	* Ask - Ask about inheritance when an instructor is added in the [Edit Class](edit-class) screen
-	* Always - Always apply instructor's preferences only for departmental???
+	* Always - Always apply instructor's preferences
 	* Never (default) - Never apply instructor preferences

 * **Display confirmation dialogs**